 Andreas Feige holds an M.A. in Mechanical Engineering of the University of Aachen.
 He has gained management experience in various industrial companies before joining Arthur D. Little Int.
 Inc. and later Booz Allen Hamilton as a partner.

-Currently he is deeply involved in smallholder development and the implementation of innovative online tools and mobile apps which are applied for proving impact and compliance with sustainability commitments and have the potential to lift smallholder farming practices to a new level.
+Currently, he is deeply involved in smallholder development and the implementation of innovative online tools and mobile apps that are applied for proving impact and compliance with sustainability commitments and have the potential to lift smallholder farming practices to a new level.
 Since 2018 Andreas is also a board member of 4C Services.

 Jan has studied International Economics at the University of Tübingen in Germany.
 He has worked for four years at the Kiel Institute for the World Economy in the research area of environmental and resource economics.
-During that time he also acquired his PhD from the University of Potsdam in Germany.
-After that he joined Meo Carbon Solutions, a management consultancy focussing on renewable resources, sustainability, climate change, greenhouse gas emission calculations and sustainability certification.
+During that time he also acquired his Ph.D. from the University of Potsdam in Germany.
+After that, he joined Meo Carbon Solutions, a management consultancy focusing on renewable resources, sustainability, climate change, greenhouse gas emission calculations, and sustainability certification.